How to water plants properly

 Water roots not surface

 If your garden is suffering from drought, water plants thoroughly once a week rather than damping the surface every day.
 Daily dribbles that just wet the surface just encourage roots to develop near the surface.
-If you sink a pot or tube beside plants the water you deliver will go several centimeters below ground level where it goes immediately to roots bypassing the surface.
+If you sink a pot or tube beside plants the water you deliver will go several centimetres below ground level where it goes immediately to roots bypassing the surface.

 You can get a specialised extension to convert any standard hose into a versatile and useful watering device.
 They have a switch for either watering only or watering and feeding, and a rotating rose head that gives three different spray patterns; a soft and easy sprinkler for delicate flowers; a high volume jet for established shrubs, plants and lawns and a flat wide spray pattern for beds and borders.